fteem/git-semantic-commits/README.md

   * if using Bash, open ```~/.bashrc``` with your favourite editor and add this line: <br/> ``` export PATH=$PATH:$HOME/.git-semantic-commits:$PATH ```
   * if using Zsh, open ```~/.zshrc``` with your favourite editor and add this line: <br/>  ``` export PATH=$PATH:$HOME/.git-semantic-commits:$PATH ```

+    Tip: If you're using Cygwin, open it and type 'echo $USERPROFILE'.
+This will show you the location of the $HOME directory.

 3. Save the file and source the changes in bashrc/zshrc: ```source ~/.bashrc``` or ```source ~/.zshrc```
 4. Commit away!